aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-slide/clone-slides/_index.md

 ```

 ## **Clone at End in Specified Section**
-If you want to clone a slide and then use it within the same presentation file but at a different section, then use the [**addClone**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlideCollection#addClone-com.aspose.slides.ISlide-com.aspose.slides.ISection-) method exposed by the [**ISlideCollection**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlideCollection) interface. title: Aspose.Slides for Android via Java makes it possible to clone a slide from the first section and then insert that cloned slide to the second section of the same presentation.
+If you want to clone a slide and then use it within the same presentation file but at a different section, then use the [**addClone**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlideCollection#addClone-com.aspose.slides.ISlide-com.aspose.slides.ISection-) method exposed by the [**ISlideCollection**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ISlideCollection) interface.
+Aspose.Slides for Android via Java makes it possible to clone a slide from the first section and then insert that cloned slide to the second section of the same presentation.

 The following code snippet shows you how to clone a slide and insert the cloned slide into a specified section.